About this listing

 On arrival, the house key will be found in a key safe, whose code will be supplied on confirmation of booking.
 Guests are advised to bring a torch, as the exterior of the back of the house is deliberately not illuminated to avoid light pollution and enable guests to see the stars.

-They would happily show you around the house this should be arranged before arrival .
+Our neighbours have a spare key and can happily show you around the house, though this should be arranged before arrival .

 Our housekeeper will clean and prepare the house and beds for you by 4pm on the day you arrive.